 39. If you do lose something, try not to freak out.
 I know, easier said than done when the Target cashier is impatiently waiting for you to find your wallet, but freaking out isn’t going to help.

 48. If you lose your train of thought while speaking, pause and breathe.
 Amongst friends, this is no big deal.
-But losing your train of thought while in a meeting, presentation, interview, etc can be significantly more stressful.
-Try not to panic, simply take a moment to refocus.
-Also, try not to be too embarrassed, it happens to everyone.
+But losing your train of thought while in a meeting, presentation, interview, etc. can be significantly more stressful.
+Try not to panic.
+Instead, simply take a moment to refocus.
+Also, try not to be too embarrassed… It happens to everyone!

-49. Reduce distractions when reading, working, or studying.
+49. Reduce distractions.
+For example, when reading, working, studying…

 51. Don’t worry about memorizing things you can look up.